GubianiFacundo/InventarioTPLab4/README.md

 # Inventario

+This proyect was done with the collaboration of https://github.com/NahuelHerrlein and https://github.com/tzanuttini

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
+This project was generated with Angular CLI version 7.1.2.

 ## Development server